 Seidr – Ancient tradition for modern times

-While we can still use seidr in the community setting to ask for change it is also possible to do lone seidr work.
+While we can use seidr in the community setting to ask for change or information it is also possible to do lone seidr work.
 Working for ourselves or others using the song and the staff as the main tool to do the shamanic journey.
 The experience of journeying on song using a staff has a very different quality to working with rattles or drums.
 The quality of the journey, how fast we travel, how the information is offered, how we received it.
 It is a more interactive whole body experience.

 I offer occasional courses on shamanic song, the staff and the song and Seidr – please see the courses and events page – and we have an annual community seidr – usually November – at the London Open Drumming Group.